avian2/noscript/README.md

 # Unofficial NoScript version history

-This repository contains version history for the NoScript Firefox add-on.
+This repository contains version history for the NoScript Firefox add-on **up to around March 2018**.

+**This repository is no longer being updated.**

 Files in the xpi/ subdirectory were automatically extracted from XPI files downloaded from https://addons.mozilla.org/en-US/firefox/addon/noscript.